 Further information is available at www.thesmithfamily.com.au including a research report on the Learning for Life program

 We extend our appreciation to the 32 families who generously shared their time and experience with us.
-To safeguard their privacy, all names have been changed and images in this presentation are not of the families who participated in the research.
+To safeguard their privacy, all names have been changed.

 Research team

 Institute of Social Science Research